Albert0i/MoreOnQueryingChinese/README.md

 | 510 | 1818 |
 | 1710 | 1929 |

-Moderate complexity, decent performance and scalable solution.
+A moderate complexity, decent performance and scalable solution.

 #### VIII.
 Bibliography